The TJX Companies, Inc. (NYSE:TJX) Shares Acquired by Ritholtz Wealth Management

-Ritholtz Wealth Management lifted its position in shares of The TJX Companies, Inc. (NYSE:TJX – Free Report) by 15.5% during the first quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor owned 14,147 shares of the apparel and home fashions retailer’s stock after purchasing an additional 1,898 shares during the period.
+Ritholtz Wealth Management increased its stake in The TJX Companies, Inc. (NYSE:TJX – Free Report) by 15.5% in the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 14,147 shares of the apparel and home fashions retailer’s stock after acquiring an additional 1,898 shares during the period.
 Ritholtz Wealth Management’s holdings in TJX Companies were worth $1,109,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors have also made changes to their positions in TJX.
-Moneta Group Investment Advisors LLC grew its holdings in shares of TJX Companies by 90,089.8% during the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 19,788,543 shares of the apparel and home fashions retailer’s stock worth $1,575,168,000 after buying an additional 19,766,602 shares during the last quarter.
-Morgan Stanley grew its holdings in shares of TJX Companies by 88.1% during the fourth quarter.
-Morgan Stanley now owns 26,619,778 shares of the apparel and home fashions retailer’s stock worth $2,118,935,000 after buying an additional 12,468,119 shares during the last quarter.
-Norges Bank purchased a new position in shares of TJX Companies during the fourth quarter worth about $891,631,000.
-Ontario Teachers Pension Plan Board purchased a new position in shares of TJX Companies during the first quarter worth about $408,331,000.
-Finally, CIBC Private Wealth Group LLC grew its holdings in shares of TJX Companies by 146.5% during the fourth quarter.
-CIBC Private Wealth Group LLC now owns 8,469,970 shares of the apparel and home fashions retailer’s stock worth $672,944,000 after buying an additional 5,033,453 shares during the last quarter.
-Institutional investors and hedge funds own 92.26% of the company’s stock.
+Other institutional investors and hedge funds have also made changes to their positions in the company.
+Householder Group Estate & Retirement Specialist LLC bought a new position in shares of TJX Companies in the first quarter valued at approximately $25,000.
+ICA Group Wealth Management LLC bought a new position in shares of TJX Companies in the fourth quarter valued at approximately $27,000.
+Freedom Wealth Alliance LLC bought a new stake in TJX Companies during the fourth quarter worth approximately $28,000.
+Lakewood Asset Management LLC bought a new stake in TJX Companies during the fourth quarter worth approximately $28,000.
+Finally, Ameliora Wealth Management Ltd. bought a new stake in TJX Companies during the fourth quarter worth approximately $30,000.
+92.26% of the stock is currently owned by institutional investors.

 TJX Companies Dividend Announcement

 The firm also recently declared a quarterly dividend, which will be paid on Thursday, August 31st.
-Shareholders of record on Thursday, August 10th will be issued a $0.3325 dividend.
-The ex-dividend date is Wednesday, August 9th.
-This represents a $1.33 annualized dividend and a yield of 1.57%.
-TJX Companies’s dividend payout ratio (DPR) is presently 40.92%.
+Stockholders of record on Thursday, August 10th will be issued a dividend of $0.3325 per share.
+The ex-dividend date of this dividend is Wednesday, August 9th.
+This represents a $1.33 dividend on an annualized basis and a dividend yield of 1.57%.
+TJX Companies’s dividend payout ratio is currently 40.92%.

 The TJX Companies, Inc, together with its subsidiaries, operates as an off-price apparel and home fashions retailer in the United States, Canada, Europe, and Australia.
 It operates through four segments: Marmaxx, HomeGoods, TJX Canada, and TJX International.
 The company sells family apparel, including footwear and accessories; home fashions, such as home basics, furniture, rugs, lighting products, giftware, soft home products, decorative accessories, tabletop, and cookware, as well as expanded pet, kids, and gourmet food departments; jewelry and accessories; and other merchandise.